cocoasystems/katalon-maven/supported-parameters.md

 * **katalonProjectPath**.
 Required, path to your Katalon project.  *Note, the name katalonProjectPath differs from the Katalon option "projectPath" to avoid confusing the Maven and Katalong projects.*
 * **testSuitePath**.
 Path to the test suite you want to execute, relative to the Katalon project.
 One of testSuitePath or testSuiteCollectionPath is required.
 * **testSuiteCollectionPath**.
 Path to the test suite collection you want to execute, relative to the Katalon project.
 One of testSuitePath or testSuiteCollectionPath is required.
 * **browserType**.
 Optional, installed web browser where the tests  run.
 Defaults to Chrome if not specified.
-Supported types are Chrome, Firefox, IE, Safari, Remote, Android, and iOS.
+Supported types are Chrome, Chrome (headless), Firefox, IE, Safari, Remote, Android, and iOS.
 * **reportFolder**.
 Optional, location of .csv and .html report outputs.
 May be relative to Katalon project path, or absolute path.
 * **reportFileName**.
 Optional name of report outputs.
 Use only with reportFolder parameter.
 * **globals**.
 Optional Global profile variables from your Katalon project that that you want to override when the tests run.
 Parameter is a Maven map.  *These are -g_ options to Katalon.*